FFH (band): Singles

 Numerous FFH singles have charted, including "Fly Away" and "Watching Over Me" which reached the No. 1 on Christian Adult Contemporary radio and the Top 5 on Christian Hit Radio, "On My Cross" which had a two-week run at No. 1 on inspirational radio.
 Other singles include "One of These Days", "Big Fish", "I Want to Be Like You" and "What It Feels Like".
-"Undone" was released in 2010 and reached No. 18 on the Billboard Hot Christian Songs chart.
+"Undone" reached No. 18 on the Billboard Hot Christian Songs chart.